gigasquid/gigasquid.github.io/source/_posts/2014-02-15-hitchhikers-guide-to-clojure-part-3.markdown

 "Oh good, we can take your car", said Frank.

-Amy recovered quickly from the shock of seeing what her hair really looked like from behind and asked, "How can we get to the car, the door is locked, and I can't go back up to the office and meet myself."
+Amy took a second to recover from the shock of seeing what her hair really looked like from behind and then asked, "How can we get to the car?
+The door is locked, and we can't go back up to the office.
+I would meet myself."

 Frank smiled, pulled out the _Hitchhiker's Guide to Clojure_ and pulled up a page with the heading _Locked Doors and Other Small Bothers_.

-One of the reasons for the surprising success of _The Hitchhiker's Guide to Clojure_ is helpful advice of on an assortment of practical matters.

 {% img http://farm4.staticflickr.com/3346/3191331375_a773bff1b7_n.jpg %}

+_One of the reasons for the surprising success of **The Hitchhiker's Guide to Clojure** is helpful advice of on an assortment of practical matters._

 _Locked doors are a common nuisance in modern times.
-Fortunately, Clojure provides a very handy function for such occasions - *fnil*.
+Fortunately, Clojure provides a very handy function for such occasions [fnil](http://clojuredocs.org/clojure_core/1.2.0/clojure.core/fnil).
 This commonly overlooked function, takes an existing function and returns a new function that allows you to specify a default for a nil parameter.
-For example, take this locked door function:_
+For example, take this locked door:_

 ```clojure